verhas/pyama/doc/architecture.md

 ## Handler executions

-Pyama exeutes the handlers several times.
+Pyama executes the handlers several times.
 It does several passes.
 In each pass it goes through all the handlers that are configured and if the actual handler is configured to be executed in the actual pass then it is executed for each segment in each file.
+It is a bit complex in English, the Python code is more explanatory in this case.
 The code that actually does this is included here:

 [//]: # (USE SNIPPET */runhandlers)
 ```python